amloria/store_test/README.md

 ### `npm install`

-Then create a new folder in the "back" folder of the project directory called "images", which will contain two more folders: "products" and "regions".
+## Create a new folder in the "back" folder of the project directory called "images", which will contain two more folders: "products" and "regions".

-It will let the app be able to do CRUD operations.
+It will let the app be able to do CRUD operations correctly.

 ## To run the app in development mode